filt3rek/hscript-template/README.md

 # hscript-template
 Little **run-time** and **compile-time** template system based on [hscript](https://github.com/HaxeFoundation/hscript)

-This is a set of 2 simple classes :
+This is a set of simple classes structured like hscript classes :
 - The *Parser* that "generates" a "hscript source" from a template source string.
+- The *Macro* that manages the "hscript source" on compilte-time
-- The *Template* that manages the "hscript source".
+- The *Interp* that manages the "hscript source" on runtime-time

 You get a full template system working both on compile-time and run-time.